code-rush/givel-info/givel/README.md

   - Description: Reposts users challenge.
 The client should send key and id for the post and location if the location services are on.

-- **feed like/dislike**
+- **feed like/unlike**
   - Path: /api/v1/feeds/likes/{user_email}
   - Method: **PUT**
   - Required Data: id, key, emotion
   - Content-Type: application/json
   - Returns: *200 OK* Status Code with a message if request is successful
-  - Description: Adds users likes to a feed(post/challenge).
-Provide id and key of the feed to be liked. *emotion* can be either 'like' or 'dislike'.
-A user cannot 'dislike' a feed unless the user has 'liked' it first.
+  - Description: - Adds user's likes to a feed(post/challenge).
+                 - Provide id and key of the feed to be liked.
+                 - *emotion* can be either 'like' or 'unlike'.
+A user cannot 'unlike' a feed unless the user has 'liked' it first.
-                 If any other value than 'like' or 'dislike' is sent, it raises a BadRequest Exception.
+                 - If any other value than 'like' or 'unlike' is sent, it raises a BadRequest Exception.
+                 - user_email is the email of the user who likes/unlikes the post.

+- **share stars**
+  - Path: /api/v1/feeds/stars/{user_email}
+  - Method: **PUT**
+  - Required Data: id, key, stars
+  - Content-Type: application/json
+  - Returns: *200 OK* Status code with a message if the request is successful
+  - Description: - Adds stars count to the post.
+                 - If the stars to be donated are more than what the user have, it raises a BadRequest Exception.
+(Though this should be handled on the client side to not go beyond the number of what the user has)
+                 - user_email is the email of the user who donates the stars.